 The most obvious sign of addiction is continuing to use Xanax despite negative symptoms.
 If Xanax use leads to financial problems, broken relationships, or issues at work, it is time to think about starting treatment.
 San Antonio Recovery Center offers inpatient and outpatient treatment options with individualized treatment plans for every person in our care.

-Why Xanax Detox is Necessary
+Why Xanax Detox Is Necessary

 Typical Xanax Withdrawal Symptoms

 Every individual client faces a unique withdrawal process.
 There are a number of factors that can influence how withdrawal feels for you.
 The amount of Xanax you usually consume, how often you take Xanax, and whether you mix substances will all play a role.
 However, there are some common symptoms that most people experience.
+These include:

-Average Length of a Xanax Withdrawal
+Average Length of Xanax Withdrawal

 While Xanax withdrawal might not be pleasant, it won't last long.
 On average, acute symptoms appear within 12 hours of the last dose.
 Then, they continue for around four days.

 Keep in mind that acute withdrawal from Xanax can appear later and last longer.
 Acute withdrawal symptoms are mild and often psychological.
 They can appear about two weeks into recovery, and they can last for several months without the right treatment.